Shanz19/Fine-Tuning-Large-Language-Models-on-Private-Datasets-Offline/README.md

 ## Data Preparation

 To fine-tune a model, structured data in a question-and-answer format is required.
 This involves creating input/output pairs, prompt engineering, data pre-processing, and data filtering.
 The dataset is then converted into a JSONL format using the Llama-3-70B-Instruct gguf model.
+**{
+"input": "Who are you?", “output": "I am a Finetuned Chatbot.", }**
+- In addition to creating input/output pairs, several other things have to be taken care of:
+Prompt engineering (e.,g., injection of <human>: and <bot>: into the text to indicate input/outputs).
+- Data pre-processing (e.g., removing incomplete sentences, too long dialogues).
+- Data filtering (e.g., removing profanity or undesired responses that are too short or low quality).

 ## Foundation LLM Model